World’s largest virtual agentic engineering & quality conference

 Why It's Important: Testiny is a lightweight, efficient choice for teams that need simple, streamlined test case management without unnecessary complexity.

-Pricing: Offers a free plan for up to 3 users.
-The Advanced plan is priced at $17 per month, with a custom-priced Enterprise plan for larger teams.
+Pricing: Offers a free plan for up to 3 users, a paid Advanced plan, and a custom-priced Enterprise plan for larger teams; current pricing is listed on the vendor's site.

 14. Testpad